KasraAhmadi/PII-360/README.md

 To create an optimized production build, run `yarn build[:chrome|:firefox]`, or `npm run build[:chrome|:firefox]`.

+## License
+- Original code: CC BY-NC 4.0
+- Includes Apple AMLR model (Research-only, non-commercial)
+- Includes [Model Name] licensed under CC BY-NC-ND 4.0
+- Therefore, this project as a whole is **non-commercial use only**.

 # Contributing <a name="contributing"></a>
 Feel free to open PRs or raise issues!